KHart0012/goodwill-omaha-2020-api/specification.md

 ## Authentication and Authorization

-clients can use either `POST /customer/login` or `POST /employee/login` to receive an access token.
+Clients can use either `POST /customer/login` or `POST /employee/login` to receive an access token.
 Store this token for a user session and clear the token when the user wishes to log out.